loechel/praesentationen/plone-and-python-community.rst

 .. note::

+    Alexander

+    And Plone 5 was released last autumn.

     Now Plone is 15 years old.
 A teenager, almost grown up.

-    icons should be plone-birthday-sticker.png
+    Icons should be plone-birthday-sticker.png

-    Alexander

 ----